nualagr/dargan-health-foods/TESTING.md

 &#9745; Read reviews of products written by site members.

-Products that have been reviewed by Dargan's site members have an average star rating, rendered pictorially in partially or fully filled in yellow stars and the total number of reviews written so far.
+Products that have been reviewed by Dargan's site members have an average star rating, rendered pictorially in partially or fully filled in yellow stars.
+Next to the stars, a Review Count shows the total number of customer reviews submitted so far.

 ![alt text](documentation/readme-images/tested-user-stories-screenshots/screenshot-product-with-2-reviews-mobile-device.png "Screenshot of a Product Details page with reviews on a mobile device.")

 <br>

-The Review Count is a link that brings the user to the 'Customer Reviews' accordion where they can read the actual reviews.
+This Review Count is a link that brings the user to the 'Customer Reviews' accordion where they can read the actual reviews.

 ![alt text](documentation/readme-images/tested-user-stories-screenshots/screenshot-product-with-2-reviews-desktop-device.png "Screenshot of a Product Details page with reviews on a desktop device.")